techidaily/site-win11-tips/source/_posts/tips-for-troubleshooting-windows-registry-issues.md

 3. Navigate down and click on the**Clean up system files** button.
 ![Run Disk Cleanup tool in Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/run-disk-cleanup-tool-in-windows-11.jpg)
 4. The Disk Cleanup tool will launch again.
 Keep the Drive selection as**OS (C:)** and click on the**OK** button.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vEYkX2NJgZw?si=IaHqlqJcYipwUOht" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 5. Wait for the utility to scan the system.
 Then, click on the**OK** button.
 6. Disk Cleanup will reconfirm your decision.
 Click on the**Delete files** button.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Try the Automatic Repair Tool